Skip to contents

 # disaggregate total for economic, education, and health costs

-daedalus is an R implementation of the scenario model from a project on the economics of pandemic preparedness.
+daedalus is an R implementation of an epidemic projections model based on Haw et al. (2022) and on a project on the economics of pandemic preparedness.

 References